 Implementing an ISM Code enforcement strategy means training all personnel on:

-Well-trained crews make a huge difference in ensuring maritime risk management.
+Well-trained crews make a huge difference in ensuring ISM safety and maritime risk management.

 3. Internal Audits and Management Reviews